 Possible Health Risks Traveling to Scandinavia

-There are no health risks (as long as you dress warm to stay warm!)
+There are no health risks (as long as you dress warmly to stay warm!)
 Just take care in winter because it can get very cold.
 Slippery pavements and traffic accidents from elks crossing the roads are quite possibly the major hazards in Scandinavia.

 Surviving Without Speaking a Word of Scandinavian